GoTeamEpsilon/OpenEMR-Cloud/README.md

 9. Update your local **openemr/sites/default/sqlconf.php** with these noted values, but with the new MySQL restore endpoint information.
 10. Reploy the application via [the instructions in the deployment section](#how-do-i-deploy-custom-changes-to-my-cloud).

+#### How do I SSH Into Instances?

+Accessing your instances with SSH is one of the more challenging tasks in this guide and you may experience some challenges along the way.
+As such, be sure to treat this as a learning opportunity and pay close attention to the instructions to ensure the most seamless experience.
+As previously noted, if any step isn't clear enough, enter a bug so our team can correct the issue and provide you with support.

+_TODO: Talk about redis instance access as well as EB EC2 instance access_

 Should answer the questions:
 - _...
 TODO ...
 How do I add other system users?_
 - _...
 TODO ...
 How do I access the database?_